-Ahmaud Arbery slaying: Defense claims accused killers have been 'vilified'
+Ahmaud Arbery slaying: Defence claims accused killers have been 'vilified'

-Defense attorneys hired by the two white men in Georgia accused of pursuing and killing a black man say their clients have been vilified and caution against a rush to judgment in a case that has drawn national attention and an outcry over its handling.
+Defence attorneys hired by the two white men in Georgia accused of pursuing and killing a black man say their clients have been vilified and caution against a rush to judgment in a case that has drawn national attention and an outcry over its handling.

 Gregory and Travis McMichael, a father and son, are charged with aggravated assault and felony murder in the February 23 death of 25-year-old Ahmaud Arbery.
 The case drew national attention and outrage after a video of Arbery's final moments surfaced online last week.
 The Georgia Bureau of Investigation was called in to take over the seemingly stalled investigation and the McMichaels were arrested less than 48 hours later.